tundish/blathnaid/NOTES.rst

 alley by thieves.

 But in losing his way he had scant chance; only a few main streets of the city were open to all.
-Every neighbourhood, where families were established, had set up barricades and gates, protected by their own, and permitting only their own to pass through.
+Every neighbourhood, where families were established, had set up gates and pickets, protecting their own, and permitting only their own to pass through.

 .. todo:: explain locations